ejay0289/PinPals/README.md

-# PinPals
+# PinPal

-Pin Pals is a sticky note companion for windows written in C leveraging the Windows API
+Pin Pal is a sticky note companion for windows written in C leveraging the Windows API

 //Stuff I need to check out